5 CV Mistakes and How to Avoid Them

 CV Mistakes

-In Ghana and most parts of Africa, however, graduates are not going through the process of formatting their CVs to make them standout.
+In Ghana and most parts of Africa, however, graduates are not going through the process of formatting their CVs to make them stand out.

 The good news is that you can apply the same trick to your CV Upgrade.